Last updated August 3, 2018

 Re-exports are foreign merchandise entering the country as imports and then exported in substantially

-line items in Exhibit 15.
+appear as separate line items in Exhibit 15.

 Advanced technology products